CNA Exam 2026: Your Complete Certification Guide

 Clinical Skills Evaluation

-The Clinical Skills Evaluation is the hands-on portion where you demonstrate nursing assistant skills.
-This is often the more challenging part of the exam.
+The Clinical Skills Evaluation is the hands-on portion where you demonstrate nursing assistant skills on a live volunteer or actor.
+For most candidates this is the more nerve-wracking part of the exam, but it is highly predictable once you memorize the critical steps.

 How the Skills Test Works

-- Evaluation: A trained Nurse Aide Evaluator observes and scores you
+- Evaluation: A trained Nurse Aide Evaluator gives you an instruction card listing your five skills, then observes and scores you against a checklist.

 |---|---|

-Hand hygiene is required before and after EVERY skill.
+Hand hygiene is the one skill you are guaranteed to perform, and you also wash your hands before and after every other skill.
 Key points:

 - Wet hands, apply soap